How to Protect Your Hospital From Legionella Growth

 With all of these processes, it’s essential to have complete buy-in from each of the staff members involved — from the directors on your water management team, all the way down to the cleaning crew responsible for the flushing program.
 Make sure you’re clear with everyone about why following Legionella management procedures is important to the health and safety of hospital patients.

 Want to learn more about healthcare-associated infections?
-Download our free guide:
+Download these free resources: